wenleicao/wenleicao.github.io/_posts/2022-11-12-How_to_Evaluate_Your_Machine_Learning_Model.md

 ---
 layout: post
-title: How to Evaluate Your Model
+title: How to Evaluate Your Machine Learning Model
 ---

 Given a scenario, after a few days of hard work,  you have a model built, are you done?